jweeeezy/inception/notes.md

 #### [DOCKER NETWORK]

+- **compose automatically creates a network between the containers!**

 - you can create a network by

     ` docker network create <name_of_network> `

+- you can see running networks by

+    ` docker network ls `

 - you can add a container to a network by using the docker run cli